 Phones, social media, tablets: throughout each day, these devices can provide a much-needed distraction from the day-to-day monotony.
 However, being well-organized and efficient in daily life requires understanding where the unnecessary can be removed from your schedule.
 Ultimately, these digital distractions are a messy addition to modern life.

 During each workday, consider turning off your phone and installing time-sensitive blocks on various websites or apps.
-This can help keep you from inherently turning to flawed distractions, keeping your mind focused on necessary tasks.
+This can help keep you from turning to flawed distractions and keep your mind focused on necessary tasks.